bluejava/tarsy/README.md

 This is the function to call when defining a testing section.
 You must give it a name (which is used in reporting) and a function which contains all the tests and subsection calls for this section.

+Function `fn` is passed the section object, which can be used for [adding tests asynchronously](#Adding-tests-asynchronously), if needed.

 The optional `opts` argument is a set of options that override parent options and are in effect for this section only.
 See the full list of config options below.

 #### Example: